Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/BackendApi.md

 Find backends

-Find existing backend(s) by id (single result) and/or ledgername (multiple results).
-Optionally including public backends of others
+Find existing backend(s) by id (single result) and/or name (multiple results).
+Optionally including public backends of others.
+Please note that we never return sensitive information like password or rpc hosts.
+Even not for backend owners themselves

 ### Example
 ```csharp